sujeets2330/-Machine-Translation-using-Encoder-Decoder-Architecture/README.md

 pip install -r requirements.txt
 ```
 ### 4. Preprocess Data
-The data preprocessing can be done by running the preprocessing script that will clean and tokenize the text data.<br>
+The data preprocessing can be done by running the preprocessing script that will clean and tokenize the text data.
 ```
 python preprocess_data.py
 ```

 ### 5. Train the Model
 You can train the model using the following script.
-Make sure to provide the correct paths for your training and validation data.<br>
+Make sure to provide the correct paths for your training and validation data.
 ```
 python train_model.py
 ```
 ### 6. Run the Flask Application (for Inference)
-Once the model is trained, you can use the Flask app to serve the translation model and perform inference.<br>
+Once the model is trained, you can use the Flask app to serve the translation model and perform inference.
 ```
   python app.py
 ```
 Access the app at: http://127.0.0.1:5000

 ### 🧑‍💻 Example Usage
-Translate English to French: <br>
+Translate English to French:
 ```
 from models.encoder_decoder import EncoderDecoderModel